FLOOD: Delta Govt to dredge three rivers in Asaba - Vanguard News

 By Festus Ahon

-ASABA-DETERMINED to address the problem of flooding in the state, the Delta State Government Monday said it would dredge the Anwai, Iyiabi and Amilimocha River to accommodate flood water from the storm drainage that is being constructed.
+ASABA- DETERMINED to address the problem of flooding in the Asaba capital city, the Delta State Government, Monday said it would dredge the Anwai, Iyiabi and Amilimocha river to accommodate floodwater from the storm drainage that is being constructed.

-Addressing newsmen in Asaba, the State Commissioner for Works, Chief James Augoye, said Governor Ifeanyi Okowa’s administration is determined to build roads that would stand the test of time.
+Addressing newsmen in Asaba, the State Commissioner For Works, Chief James Augoye, said the Governor Ifeanyi Okowa’s administration is determined to build roads that would stand the test of time.

-Apapa-Oshodi Expressway reconstruction: Commuters, motorists go through hell(Opens in a new browser tab)

 Appealing to the people of Asaba-Ase who protested on Saturday, he said State government has not demobilized from its various construction sites despite the rains and high level of water in riverine areas.

-The people had protest against the alleged abandonment of the 7 kilometers Abari-Asaba-Ase road project.
+The people had protested against the alleged abandonment of the 7 kilometers Abari-Asaba-Ase road project.

 He said construction of concrete drains was steadily going on at the various road projects across the state, adding that most of the projects that were slowed down due to rains would come alive as dry season sets in.